sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 *sample* standard deviation should be equal to *s* (i.e., the formula where we divide by *N*).
 These are not the same thing, either conceptually or numerically.
 One is a property of the sample, the other is an estimated characteristic of the population.
-However, in almost every real life application what we actually care about is the estimate of the population parameter, and so people always report :math:`\hat\sigma` rather than *s*.
+However, in almost every real-life application what we actually care about is the estimate of the population parameter, and so people always report :math:`\hat\sigma` rather than *s*.
 This is the right number to report, of course.
 It is just that people tend to